KaushallB/Github-Repo-Maker/README.md

 3) Provide a note and expiration date (e.g., "For API script use")

-4)Select scopes/permissions
+4) Select scopes/permissions
          Make sure to check:

          repo (Full control of private repositories)

          delete_repo (To delete repositories)

-5)Click "Generate token"
+5) Click "Generate token"

-6)Copy the token shown ONCE
+6) Copy the token shown ONCE
    Paste it into the terminal when the script asks for it.
 The token will be stored securely in token.txt for later use.